 It is commendable to recognize the primacy of morality to law, but unless we recognize the centrality of intelligence to morality we stumble with blind self-righteousness into moral disaster.
 Because, Kant to the contrary notwithstanding, it is not wrong sometimes to lie to save a human life, because it is not wrong sometimes to kill in defense to save many more from being killed, it does not follow that the moral principles: “Do not lie!”
 “Do not kill!” are invalid.
 When more than one valid principle bears on a problem of moral experience, the very fact of their conflict means that not all of them can hold unqualifiedly.
 One of them must be denied.
 The point is that such negation or violation entails upon us the obligation of justifying it, and moral justification is a matter of reasons not of conscience.
 The burden of proof rests on the person violating the rules.
 Normally, we don’t have to justify telling the truth.
 We do have to justify not telling the truth.
 Similarly, with respect to the moral obligation of a democrat who breaches his political obligation to obey the laws of a democratic community.
 The resort to conscience is not enough.
 There must always be reasonable justification.

 A free society requires peace.
 It requires a way of living and arguing with political rivals without kicking them in the teeth.
 Those who would undermine this arrangement should not be mistaken for heroes.
-They are little tyrants who improvise for lack of a state.
-They should be treated accordingly.
+They are nothing more than pop-up tyrants.